-With Dental Protection's advice and assistance a letter was sent to Miss N. It included an apology and the case was resolved by a refund of treatment fees and a contribution from Dental Protection towards the additional cost of further treatment with the specialist orthodontic consultant.
+With Dental Protection's advice and assistance a letter was sent to Miss N. It included an apology and the case was resolved by a refund of treatment fees and a contribution towards the additional cost of further treatment with the specialist orthodontic consultant.